GooseMod/OpenAsar/faq.md

 *OpenAsar* is an open-source alternative / rewrite / etc of Discord's `app.asar` which hopes to bring the various features outlined in the readme.

+### Does OpenAsar support X mod?
+Most likely, yes!
+OpenAsar is known to widely support BD, PC, GM, and others.
+It's very unlikely to cause any issues with your mods.

+### This didn't speed up Discord that much for me?
+If OpenAsar wasn't that much faster (in term of startup time) you likely already have a good PC.
+OpenAsar speeds up most for lower-end PCs, especially those without an SSD.
+You will likely still notice a subtle (~1.2x) difference.

+### How does OpenAsar make the client "snappier" / more performant?
+OpenAsar optimizes Chromium (the web engine / browser Discord uses) to help increase performance, mostly rendering, which looks like it helps makes most (~90%) people's clients looking noticeably snappier / faster generally.
+This is most noticeable with things like scrolling quickly, switching channels, and with various animations like tooltips for servers in the sidebar plus settings opening / closing.

 ### How is this so fast?
 The main speed increase (default options) is mostly accidental / coincidental (not intended) as it is mostly a side effect of rewriting it.